williamthom-as/pal/README.md

 ## Usage

-Two things are needed to run Pal, the cloud provider spreadsheet and the template file.
+Two things are needed to run Pal, the *spreadsheet* and a *template* file.
 Optionally, you can provide an output directory, otherwise it will use ``/tmp/pal``.

 Provide these to Pal as arguments as follows: